FrankDMartinez/emma/design notes.md

     1. The Bayesian Regret per Voter
     1. The IBR of Each Voter
   1. The fraction of Voters for Whom the particular voting method resulted in the least IBR
-  1. The fraction of elections thie particular method elects the Condorcet Candidate
-  1. The fraction of elections thie particular method elects the True Condorcet Candidate

 Architectural Design
 -------------------